NicolaSansom/CSS-Grid/20 - CSS Grid Image Gallery/readme.md

 }
 ```

-AS both the overlay and image have  `grid-row/column: 1 / -1;` set they both overlap, the z-index is then control in a similar manner to when using poisition absolute each other pretty nifty!
+As both the overlay and image have  `grid-row/column: 1 / -1;` set they both overlap, the z-index is then control in a similar manner to when using poisition absolute each other pretty nifty!